devashishnyati/Tanks-Multiplayer-Game/README.md

 I made sure that everyone adhered to their task by doing exactly what was needed to accomplish the goals set by the team.
 This helped us in developing a clean code with less conflicts.

 ### **Devashish -- Respect**
+Everyone's opionion in our team was valued and repected.
+We proceeded only after everyone was on the same page on a discussion.
+I ensured that all members respected each others inputs and idea about how we should take the project ahead.

 **[Weekly Sprint report](https://github.com/nguyensjsu/fa18-202-mads/blob/master/WeeklyScrumReport.md)**